m-mizutani/masq/README.md

 Notes:
 - Arrays/slices are cloned and processed recursively, even with unexported element types.
-- Maps are cloned when both key and value types pass the `isUnexported()` check.
-Pointer types (`*T`) are considered exported even when `T` is unexported.
+- Maps are cloned when key and value types are exported, or when the value type is a pointer (`*T`).
+Pointer types are considered exported even if `T` is unexported.
-- Maps with unexported non-pointer value types or unexported key types are returned as-is.
+- Maps are returned as-is when the key or value type is an unexported non-pointer type, or when the map resides in an unexported struct field (cannot be safely interfaced).
 - Pointers are cloned with new allocation; pointed-to values are processed recursively.

 ### Recommendations
 - For unexported fields, prefer tag, field name, or prefix filters.
 - If a map must contain unexported types, use pointer values (e.g., `map[string]*T`) to enable cloning.
+- **Avoid unexported embedded map types** for sensitive data; use exported embedded types or regular struct fields instead.
 - Prefer storing sensitive data in structs or slices rather than maps when possible.

 ## License